vlensys/lyricspot/README.md

 - Works with any MPRIS-compatible player: mpv, vlc, cmus, rhythmbox, etc.
 - Lyrics are fetched from [lrclib.net](https://lrclib.net)
 - Tested on Arch and Artix.
 Report issues in [issues](https://github.com/vlensys/lyricspot/issues).

+*i put my hand over the stove to see if i stil bleed*